ajinzrathod/multi-specialty-hospital/README.md

 There are 2 folders:
 1. **Database-independent**
-  * Scripts in this folder will create Tables in *Any* Database.
+  * Scripts in this folder will create Tables in **Any Database**.
 You just have to change the connection string which is also  given below:
 2. **For-mysql**
-  * Script is this folder is solely made for **MySql** as it was asked in question to make. **Create table queries**.
+  * Script is this folder is solely made for **MySql** as it was asked in question to make "**Create table queries**".
 So we have created a procedure named `createCountryTable` inside `create-table-stored-procedure.sql` file which can also be found in same directory.

     **Connection String:**
     ```